solidi/learning-notes/books/debugging-teams.md

 - Your self worth should not be connected to the code you write -- or any creative project you build.
 - A proper postmortem should always contain an explanation of what was learned and what is going to change as a result of the learning experience.
 - The more you are open to influence, the more you are able to influence; the more vulnerable you are, the stronger you appear.
 - On team culture: in case of writing software, you might set up code reviews, and test driven development, and place a high value on having good design docs before starting out to crank out reams of code.
-Some elements would be more social, like going to lunch every thursday or going out for drinks every friday night.
+Some elements would be more social, like going to lunch every Thursday or going out for drinks every friday night.
 - Some people think they can hire a whiz-bang architect and a bunch of mediocre programmers and create a good product.
 We think you can do that, but it's considered less exciting and fun than working with a team of great people who inspire challenge and teach you.
 - If you can find friends or colleagues who will constructively criticize your work when you ask them, hang on to these people because their worth their weight in unobtainium.
 - Writing a good mission statement takes some time and effort but it can potentially save you years of work clarifying what your team should and should not be working on.